alemarieceria/cea_dashboard/README.md

 ```
 ````

-Open the project in desired ID (I use Positron), then run to recreate the exact R package environment recorded in `renv.lock`:
+Open the project in desired IDE (I use Positron), then run to recreate the exact R package environment recorded in `renv.lock`:

 ```` markdown